athieffry/SPIKE_DB/README.md

 Format: SQL3 database (<i>.db</i> file, see first part of <a href="https://github.com/SpikeApp/Spike/wiki/Migration-From-Previous-Versions">this guide</a> for extraction)<br>

 <h2>Requirements</h2>
-R and the following packages installed:
+An R installation with the following libraries is required:
 <ul>
 <li>tidyverse</li>
 <li>tidylog</li>